Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Preliminaries on ZO and ES Control

-\textbf{Rationale of High-Pass/Low-Pass Filters}.
-As shown in Figure \ref{fig:ES}, a high-pass filter $\frac{s}{s+\omega_H}$ and a lower-pass filter $\frac{\omega_L}{s+\omega_L}$ are added to the ES system to improve the transient performance and mitigate oscillations, where $\omega_H$ and $\omega_L$ denote the cut-off frequencies.
-Intuitively, the high-pass filter works to wash out the constant and low-frequency components from the output $f(x+a\sin(\omega t))$.
-As indicated in the integral \eqref{eq:inte}, the first term with slowly varying $f(x)$ is not useful and can be removed, while the second part with high-frequency $a\sin(\omega t)\nabla f(x)$ is critical to form the gradient estimation.
-In addition, before passing through the integrator, a clean and constant gradient estimate is desirable.
-Thus the low-pass filter is used to wash out high-frequency oscillations (induced by the sinusoidal probing signal) in the gradient estimation.
-See \cite{tan2010extremum,tan2006non} for more explanations.
+\begin{remark} (\textbf{Add High-Pass and Low-Pass Filters}).
+As shown in Figure \ref{fig:ES}, a high-pass filter $\frac{s}{s+\omega_H}$ and a lower-pass filter $\frac{\omega_L}{s+\omega_L}$ are integrated into the ES system to mitigate oscillations and improve the transient behavior, where $\omega_H$ and $\omega_L$ are the cut-off frequency parameters.
+Intuitively, the high-pass filter serves to wash out the constant and low-frequency components of the output signal $f(x+a\sin(\omega t))$.
+As indicated in the integral \eqref{eq:inte}, the first term $f(x)$ in the Taylor expansion \eqref{eq:taylor} is useless and causes large oscillations in the transient process, and it is slowly-varying and thus can be removed by a high-pass filter.
+In terms of the low-pass filter, it works to wash out high-frequency oscillations (induced by the sinusoidal probing signal) of the gradient estimation, because a clean and constant gradient estimator is desirable before passing through the integrator.
+More explanations are provided in \citet{tan2010extremum,tan2006non}. \end{remark}